Shuzhengz/shelter-finder-2020/README.md

 Hi!
 Thank you for working on Shelter Finder, your contribution is very appreciated.
 This repository contains the Shelter Finder 2020 redevelopment using ReactJS and Firebase/Firestore.
 Read this file for installation and setup instructions.

+## Status

+Current development and support for the project has been halted

 ## Installations

 1. Install [node.js](https://nodejs.org/en/).